-For me, potlucks are one of the simplest ways to enjoy a variety of foods with minimal effort on my part.
-However, after talking with several friends and family members, and after receiving many emails from readers, I realized I might be one of the few weirdos who feels like potlucks are super simple.
+However, after talking with several friends and family members, and after receiving many emails from readers over the years, I realized I might be one of the few weirdos who thinks potlucks are super simple.🤷♀️

-Many people I talked with have mentioned how hard it is for them to decide what to bring, or how they always bring the exact same things every year, or how they can never get the timing just right and their food is either underdone or over-done and then doesn’t get eaten.
+Many people I talk with mention how difficult it is to decide what to bring, or how they always bring the exact same things every year, or how they can never get the timing just right and their food is either underdone or over-done and then doesn’t get eaten.

-I know there are hundreds of “recipe round-up” posts out there — so I’m not going to share specific recipes with you today (although feel free to browse my online recipe box when you’re trying to decide what to bring to your next party).
-Instead, I’m going to share some of the things I personally consider when I’m bringing a dish to pass at an office potluck, summer BBQ, church picnic, or whatever.
+There are hundreds of “recipe round-up” posts out there — so I won’t share specific recipes with you today (although feel free to browse my online recipe box when you’re trying to decide what to bring to your next party).

-If you’ve ever dreaded “bringing a dish to pass” or stressed about what type of foods you should bring to your next potluck party, I hope my tips below will help.
+If you’ve ever stressed about what type of foods you should bring to your next potluck party, I hope my tips below will help..

-By making your food ahead of time, you’ll eliminate stress from the day of your party, and you’ll be able to enjoy your party more.
+By choosing a recipe you can make ahead, you’ll eliminate stress from the day of your party, and enjoy the party more.

 2. Consider food that can be eaten at room temperature.